danpalmer/django-devdata/README.md

 DEVDATA_MODEL_ANONYMISERS = {}
 # {'auth.User': {'first_name': faker_anonymise('first_name')}}

-# Required if using any exportable strategies.
-# The full path to the directory in which to store any exported data.
-String or
-# Path object.
-DEVDATA_LOCAL_DIR = ...

 # Optional
 # List of locales to be used for Faker in generating anonymised data.
 DEVDATA_FAKER_LOCALES = None